Dividend Investing in Australia: Full Guide (2025)

 For Non-Residents of Australia

-Non-resident shareholders of Australia may receive dividends from Australian resident companies or non-resident companies.
+Non-resident shareholders in Australia can receive dividends from Australian resident and non-resident companies.

-For dividends from non-resident companies, non-resident shareholders are generally liable to pay Australian income tax on the dividend unless it is exempt under certain circumstances.
-They must include the full amount of the dividend (the amount paid or credited plus any foreign tax deducted) in their Australian tax return.
-They may be able to claim a foreign income tax offset for the foreign tax paid, subject to special rules.
-However, they are not entitled to claim a franking tax offset for any tax paid by the company.
+For dividends from non-resident companies, non-resident shareholders are generally required to pay Australian income tax on the full dividend amount unless an exemption applies.
+They must include the entire dividend (plus any foreign tax already deducted) in their Australian tax return.
+While they may be eligible for a foreign income tax offset for any tax paid overseas, they cannot claim a franking tax offset for any tax the company has paid.

 💡

-Some dividends may be declared as conduit foreign income, which means that they are not subject to Australian tax if paid to non-resident shareholders.
+Note: Some dividends may be declared as conduit foreign income, meaning they are not subject to Australian tax if paid to non-resident shareholders.
 Resident shareholders must include these dividends as unfranked dividends in their assessable income.

 Dividends vs. Other Forms of Shareholder Returns